tweag/pirouette/DESIGN.md

 Pirouette's Design
 ==================

-This document aims at giving an overview of the crucial parts of Pirouette, and pointers to get familiar with the code.
+This document gives an overview of Pirouette, and pointers to get familiar with the code.
 As such, it contains three parts.

-1. The [first part][languages] describe how Pirouette supports several input languages as well as two languages that are particularly relevant to us: [the example language] and the support for Plutus IR – [Plutus intermediate representation].
+1. The [first part][languages] describes how Pirouette supports several input languages as well as two languages that are particularly relevant to us: [the example language] and Plutus IR – [Plutus intermediate representation].

 2. The [second part][transformations] describes the transformations that